Xiaohan5349/approw-docs-v1/docs/en/guides/federation/README.md

 ## The Federation Authentication Principle

-The following is the process of federation authentication, the user is redirected to the identity federation for authentication, the user first authenticates in the identity federation, and the identity federation authentication sends an assertion to Approw, which is equivalent to the user completing the authentication in Approw, Approw then sends the assertion to the business system, and the business system completes the login.
+The following is the process of federation authentication, the user is redirected to the identity federation for authentication, the user authenticates in the identity federation first, and the identity federation authentication sends an assertion to Approw, which is equivalent to the user completing the authentication in Approw, Approw then sends the assertion to the business system, and the business system completes the login.

 ![](~@imagesZhCn/concepts/federation/1-2.png)